 However if you have time I highly recommend you try this Mexican steak recipe.
 You need to plan at least an hour ahead to let the meat take in all the flavour.

 In the pictures below we served the steak with our homemade oven chips, however if you don’t want too many white carbs, you could make the meal even more Mexican by making carne asada.
 Serve the grilled steak on a corn tortilla along with sliced avocado, coriander and diced onion.
 Yum!

 How to make it

-- Rub the Gran Luchito Smoked Chilli Paste into the steak.
+- Rub the Gran Luchito Chipotle Paste into the steak.